rach7777/monax-may/about.md

 It needs to be secure, easy to create and maintain, and designed so that all information is logically structured by default.
 That’s why we built Eris v 0.1 as part of Project Douglas in June 2014.
 And it is why we are building Eris v 0.2 now.

-There will eventually be millions of blockchains in the technology space - all interacting with each other and other database technologies through oracles or other authorized actors.
-Ordinary users deserve to benefit from the interconnectivity of the web and the security of the blockchain without the security or commercial drawbacks either platform presents today.
-We’re going to make that happen.
+There will eventually be millions of blockchains in the technology space - all interacting with each other and other database technologies.
+Ordinary users deserve to benefit from the interconnectivity of the web and the security of the blockchain without the drawbacks either platform presents today.
+We’re here to make that happen.

 Announcements to follow in Q1 2015.